jennyy479/windbag_generator/README.md

 This is a windbag website project for sad corporate slave.

-it is build with Node.js, Express, handlebars, body-parser
+It is build with Node.js, Express, handlebars, body-parser

 ## Enviroment require
 - nvm